galaxyproject/training-material/topics/genome-annotation/tutorials/funannotate/tutorial.md

 time_estimation: 8h
 level: Intermediate
 key_points:
-  - Funannotate allows to perform structural annotatation of a eukaryotic genome.
+  - Funannotate allows to perform structural annotation of an eukaryotic genome.
   - Functional annotation can be performed using EggNOG-mapper and InterProScan.
   - BUSCO and JBrowse allow to inspect the quality of an annotation.
   - Funannotate allows to format an annotation for sumission at NCBI.